robseb/Django2FPGAdemo/README.md

  * The front page should now look like this:
    (Pic07)
  * Test the Webinterface:
-   * Chnage the FPGA configuration (the required type is described [here](https://github.com/robseb/rsyocto/blob/rsYocto-1.03/doc/guides/4_Python.md))
+   * Change the FPGA configuration (the required type is described [here](https://github.com/robseb/rsyocto/blob/rsYocto-1.03/doc/guides/4_Python.md))
- * Turn the FPGA LED on or off
+ * Turn the FPGA LED ON or OFF

-At this point is the ADC plot empty, because one write the value to the database.
-This will be solved in the next step.
+At this point the ADC plot is empty, because no application has written to the database.
+This will be solved in the next steps.

 # Reading of a Soft-IP ADC interface and writing the data into a SQLite datbase
-As in the sequence diagram is the readout of the ADC triggered be calling the URL *http://127.0.1:8181/ADCtriger*.
-Then starts Django application to collect the ADC sensor data and writes them to a database.
+As it is shwon in the sequence diagram above the readout of the FPGA data is triggered by calling the URL *http://127.0.1:8181/ADCtriger*.
+Then the web interface starts an application to collect the ADC sensor data into the database.

-To implement that are two extension to the project requiered required:
+To implement that two extensions of the project are required:
- 1. A function to start an application to read the data and write them to the database
+ 1. A function handler, that calls this application and writes the received values to the database
-  * Create a new python file called “services.py” s (*DjangoFPGA/BoardInteraction/services.py*)
+  * Create a new python file called “services.py” (*DjangoFPGA/BoardInteraction/services.py*)
-  * Add following to it:
+  * Add the following code to it:
     ````python
     '''
     Django FPGA Interaction demo application  - "sevices.py"